DavidRuhe/DavidRuhe.github.io/about.md

 ## Personal
 I enjoy [[bouldering::https://en.wikipedia.org/wiki/Bouldering]] and recording music.
-I co-organise the [[AI4Science Colloquium.::https://ai4science-amsterdam.github.io/colloquium/]], where we regularly invite established researchers to present their work on the intersection between AI and science.
+I co-organise the [[AI4Science Colloquium.::https://ai4science-amsterdam.github.io/colloquium/]], where we regularly invite established researchers to present their work on the intersection between AI and science.e the [[AI4Science Colloquium.::https://ai4science-amsterdam.github.io/colloquium/]], where we regularly invite established researchers to present their work on the intersection between AI and science.

-# Calculating Eigenvectors & Eigenvalues